Rachel Prusko, PhD, MA, BA

 ENGL 102 - Introduction to Critical Analysis

 Introduces methods of critical analysis through a range of literature written in English, broadly conceived, from different historical periods and cultural locations.
-Not to be taken by students with *6 in approved junior English.
+Note: Not to be taken by students with 6 units in approved junior English.